juvers/Edges/README.md

       read:org
       read:public_key
       read:gpg_key
-   `
    </pre>
-  c.
-Create a .env file as shown in the [parent directory structure above](#parent-directory) and paste the token in the .env file as follows: `TOKEN='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'`
+6. Create a .env file as shown in the [parent directory structure above](#parent-directory) and paste the token in the .env file as follows: `TOKEN='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'`
   ==Remember to replace the token with your own token as this is a sample.==

-  d.
-Run `yarn start`
+7. Run `yarn start`
-  e.
-Should you get error such as this `{"message":"Bad credentials","documentation_url":"https://docs.github.com/graphql"}` check the PAT used to ensure is properly generated.
+8. Should you get error such as this `{"message":"Bad credentials","documentation_url":"https://docs.github.com/graphql"}` check the PAT used to ensure is properly generated.
 A backup PAT can be made available by the developer if all else fail.
   f.
 If app is running correctly query variables can be explored at `src/graphql/task.js`